Queer 101: An Intro to the 2SLGBTQIA+ Community

 An umbrella term for people whose gender identity is not in harmony with their birth assignment.
 Often includes people who identify as transgender, trans woman, trans man, gender non-conforming or gender variant.

-Respect our Trans Friends
+Respect Trans Folks

 - Make an effort to use gender neutral language in your everyday conversions.
 This is very cool!